Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 };
 ```

 These are long lines of code that are hard to parse on a couple levels.
-First they are very long so it's hard to absorb.
+First, they are very long so it's hard to absorb.
 Second, the properties used are nested within objects which adds to the cognitive load.
 Consider this:

 ```JavaScript
 //refresh visual caravan stats